 You have the right to object to certain types of processing of your personal data where we're relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 This includes processing for direct marketing (i.e. if you no longer want to be contacted with potential opportunities).
 In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

 8. The right to lodge a complaint

 You have the right to lodge a complaint about the way we handle or process your personal data with your national data protection regulator.
 The contact details for the UK Information Commissioner’s Office is provided below.

-We may contact you by phone, email or postal mail.
-If you prefer a particular contact means over another please just let us know.
+Selina may contact you by phone, email, post or through our mobile application.
+If you prefer a particular contact over another please just let us know.

 Where we make any significant changes to this privacy notice, we will contact you to ensure that you are aware of the changes.
 We may also make minor updates to this privacy notice without notifying you but will ensure that the updated version is available online.

 Post: Selina Finance Ltd, HYLO 103-105 Bunhill Row, London EC1Y 8LZ.